Darkelf2024/Darkelf-Retro-Lounge/README.md

 - Documentation explaining emulator behavior and testing metrics

 **Current Status:**
-🔧 Testing in progress on AetherSX2/NetherSX2
+- Testing in progress on AetherSX2/NetherSX2
-🧠 Results and documentation evolving a work in progress & corrections being made!
+- Results and list documentation evolving - it's a work in progress.
+- corrections being made to the AetherSX2 & NetherSX2 List - Lists will be refined as testing continues.
-📌 No executable code yet
+- No executable code yet a - Still in progress.

 **Notes:**
 - No copyrighted game files are shared